 Aetna considers chemoembolization (CE) medically necessary for any of the following:

-Aetna considers CE experimental and investigational for other indications including palliative treatment of liver metastases from other non-neuroendocrine primaries (e.g., breast cancer, cervical cancer, colon cancer, melanoma, rhabdomyosarcoma, or unknown primaries) because there is inadequate evidence in the medical literature of the effectiveness of CE for these indications.
+Aetna considers CE experimental and investigational for other indications including palliative treatment of liver metastases from other non-neuroendocrine primaries (e.g., breast cancer, cervical cancer, colon cancer, esophageal cancer, melanoma, rhabdomyosarcoma, or unknown primaries) and CE of the pancreas for pancreatic cancer because there is inadequate evidence in the medical literature of the effectiveness of CE for these indications.

 Aetna considers intra-hepatic chemotherapy (infusion) medically necessary for members with liver metastases from colorectal cancer.